pediapress/mwlib/docs/renderserver.rst

   specify cachedir to use. this is where nslave.py will store generated documents.

+``--serve-files-port``
+  port on which to start the http server (default is 8898)

 ``--url=URL``
-  specify url under which the cache directory is being served
+  specify url under which the cache directory is being served.
+The default is to compute this value dynamically.

 ``--numprocs=NUMPROCS``
   allow up to NUMPROCS parallel jobs to be executed

 postman.py usage